 1. Enhance Muscle Recovery and Increase Mass

-Leucine, isoleucine and valine are branded-chain amino acids (BCAA), referring to their structural composition.
-When you take these amino acids along with other essential amino acids, they have significant benefits for muscle growth, metabolism and recovery.
-Your muscles use these amino acids for energy.
+Leucine, isoleucine, and valine are branded-chain amino acids (BCAA), referring to their structural composition.
+When you take these amino acids along with other essential amino acids, they have significant benefits for muscle growth, metabolism, and recovery.
+Your muscles use these and other amino acids together for energy.
 BCAAs may also promote muscle protein synthesis, leading to increased muscle mass.
 Isoleucine is particularly saturated in muscle tissue.